RasmussenLab/vamb/README.md

 :warning: *Important:* Do *not* filter the aligments for mapping quality as specified by the MAPQ field of the BAM file.
 This field gives the probability that the mapping position is correct, which is influenced by the number of alternative mapping locations.
 Filtering low MAPQ alignments away removes alignments to homologous sequences which biases the depth estimation.

-If you are using BAM files where you do not trust the validity of every alignment in the file, you can filter the alignments for minimum nucleotide identity using the `-z` flag (uses the `NM` optional field of the alignment, we recommend setting it to `0.95`), and/or filter for minimum alignments score using the `-s` flag (uses the `AS` optional field of the alignment.)
+If you are using BAM files where you do not trust the validity of every alignment in the file, you can filter the alignments for minimum nucleotide identity using the `-z` flag (uses the `NM` optional field of the alignment, we recommend setting it to `0.95`).

-We have found that MetaBAT2's `jgi_summarize_bam_contig_depths` program estimates BAM depths more accurate than Vamb's `parsebam` module.
-For the best results, we recommend [downloading MetaBAT2](https://bitbucket.org/berkeleylab/metabat/src/master/), using `jgi_summarize_bam_contig_depths` to estimate depths, and then running Vamb with `--jgi` instead of `--bamfiles`.
-Also consider using the `snakemake` workflow which will do this for you.

 __5) Run Vamb__